 But sometimes having your own set of wheels is necessary: when you’re moving house, going on a road trip or doing a big grocery shop, for example.
 A number of car-sharing services such as Car Next Door, Popcar and GoGet have been helping us rent cars short-term for a while now, but so far it’s been tough to find an eco-friendly option.
 Enter Evee.

-Founded in 2016, Evee was Australia’s first 100 per cent electric car-sharing company.
+Founded in 2015, Evee was Australia’s first 100 per cent electric car-sharing company.
 It struggled to get on its feet because of high insurance premiums for electric vehicles but having worked that out it’s now offering out Teslas.
 It’s the only car-sharing company in Australia that offers customers the Elon Musk-produced electric cars.
-It currently operates in Sydney, Melbourne, Brisbane, the Gold Coast and Canberra and, while there’s still a limited number of cars available on its website, it's slowly expanding its range as the new Tesla Model 3s rolls out in Australia.
+It operates in Sydney, Melbourne, Brisbane, the Gold Coast, Canberra, Perth, Adelaide, Hobart, Cairns and Alice Springs.
+While the company is still growing, there are currently 60 cars available on its website.

 Like Airbnb, prices fluctuate and are set by the owner.
 Renting a Model X in the first week of September, for example, might cost you anywhere between $299 and $431 per day.
 Customers can also review their experiences and give star ratings.
 Features such as Bluetooth, all-wheel drive, heated seats and free charging are indicated, as well as how many people and how much luggage the car fits.

 This article first appeared on Broadsheet on August 21, 2019.
-Some details items may have changed since publication.
+It has since been updated.